 § 2 Conclusion of contract

-(1) The presentation of goods and services in offers and in the online store does not constitute a binding offer by the provider to conclude a contract.
+(1) The presentation of goods and services in offers and in the online shop does not constitute a binding offer by the provider to conclude a contract.
 The product presentation in offers merely serves as an invitation to submit a purchase contract offer.
 We reserve the right to make customary deviations in our products.
 Dimensions, illustrations and drawings as well as information on properties and performance characteristics in the context of the presentation of goods and services of the supplier serve solely as preliminary information for the customer and require written confirmation by the supplier in order to be binding.

-(3) The provider shall confirm receipt of the order placed via the online store immediately by e-mail.
+(3) The provider shall confirm receipt of the order placed via the online shop immediately by e-mail.
 Such an e-mail does not constitute a binding acceptance of the order unless, in addition to the confirmation of receipt, acceptance is also declared.

 (5) The prices are ex works including packaging.
 If the Supplier and the Customer agree in writing that the Supplier's delivery or service is to take place later than four months after conclusion of the contract, the Supplier reserves the right to change its prices vis-à-vis the Customer to the extent that cost reductions or cost increases due to changes in material prices occur after conclusion of the contract.
 The supplier shall provide the customer with evidence of such changes upon request.
-All ancillary charges, taxes, freight charges or increases thereof relating to the purchased item shall be borne by the customer, unless mandatory statutory provisions provide otherwise.
+All ancillary charges, taxes, freight charges or increases in these relating to the purchased item shall be borne by the customer, unless mandatory statutory provisions provide otherwise.

 § 3 Delivery, availability of goods